Zh3nwx/db-capstone-project/readme.md

   ![LittleLemon_ERDiagram](https://github.com/Zh3nwx/db-capstone-project/assets/137427645/902d157d-401d-4716-9fa1-480711305f4f)

  ### Batch uploading data from Little Lemon Dataset
+ > I talked a little bit about this in my reflection on challenges, but I really did wish this course demonstrated what the best practice for uploading their dataset into the database would be.

  After I had completed the database schema to match the dataset, I broke the dataset down into individual csv files that correlated with each of the tables in the schema.
-I have them linked below to a folder in this repository.
+They are linked in the table below.

  _Please note: if you want to replicate this process, you must ensure that your schema reflects the same naming convention and schema setup._